-Topic Internal Scrutiny The scrutiny function of authorities has changed considerably.
+Торіс Internal Scrutiny The scrutiny function of authorities has changed considerably.
 Some use theme or task-and-finish groups, for example, and others have a committee system.
 Scrutiny arrangements may also be affected by the officer support available.
-How will decision makers be held to account?
+Key lines of explanation How will decision makers be held to account?
 How many committees will be required?
 And what will their functions be?
 How many task and finish groups will there be?
 And what will their functions be?
-What time commitment will be involved for Key lines of explanation members?
+What time commitment will be involved for members?
 And how often will meetings take place?
 How many members will be required to fulfil these positions?
 Explain why you have increased, decreased, or not changed the number of scrutiny committees in the authority.
 Explain the reasoning behind the number of members per committee in terms of adding value.
-Decision makers are principally held to account through the overview and scrutiny process.
+Analysis Decision makers are principally held to account through the overview and scrutiny process.
 Cabinet Members and senior officers are expected to attend the Overview and Scrutiny meetings on a regular basis.
 The Council recognises that effective scrutiny arrangements are an essential part of good governance in any local authority, playing a 'critical friend' role in challenging decision-making, reflecting the voice and concerns of local people and communities, and making an impact on service delivery.
-The council have appointed an Executive and Scrutiny Liaison Board (not being a formal committee of the council) and five scrutiny panels as follows to discharge its functions: 1.
-Children and Lifelong Learning 2.
-Health and Adult Social Care 3.
-Communities 4.
-Economy, Culture and Tourism 5.
-Transport, Infrastructure and Strategic Housing The titles and terms of reference of these panels were updated at Analysis the Annual Meeting of Council in May 2024 to ensure best fit with the Council's priorities and achieve a more balanced workload across the panels.
-Scrutiny Panel Functions Executive and Scrutiny Liaison Board The Executive and Scrutiny Liaison Board is responsible for providing the strategic direction and management of the scrutiny function at North East Lincolnshire Council.
-The membership of the Executive and Scrutiny Liaison Board will be the Leader and Deputy Leader of the Council and Scrutiny Panel Chairs, supported by the Statutory Scrutiny Officer.
+The council have appointed an Executive and Scrutiny Liaison Board (not being a formal committee of the council) and five scrutiny panels as follows to discharge its functions : Children and Lifelong Learning Health and Adult Social Care Communities Economy, Culture and Tourism Transport, Infrastructure and Strategic Housing The titles and terms of reference of these panels were updated at the Annual Meeting of Council in May 2024 to ensure best fit with the Council's priorities and achieve a more balanced workload across the panels.
+Scrutiny Panel Functions Executive and Scrutiny Liaison Board The Executive and Scrutiny Liaison Board will be the Leader and Deputy Leader of the Council and Scrutiny Panel Chairs, supported by the Statutory Scrutiny Officer.
 Opposition Group Leaders are also invited to attend and contribute to these meetings.
 Scrutiny Panels